School of Engineering, Computing and Mathematical Sciences

 Everything you need to know about this course!

-You will be taught by a professional team of lecturers who have significant research and industrial experience.
-Many of our staff are Fellows and Members of the Industry’s professional body the British Computer Society.
+Delivered by experts in their field, our lecturers have significant research and industrial experience.
+Many staff members within the department are also Fellows and Members of the Industry’s professional body the British Computer Society.
+Students are able to benefit from this experience and knowledge throughout the duration of their computer science degree course.

-You will learn how cutting edge technology works and how to take advantage of it.
-You will receive hands-on experience with the latest technologies such as programming multicore processors, GPUs and the embedded microprocessor systems that enable mobile computing.
+We frequently review the syllabus for our Computer Science (BSc) course ensuring that we cover the latest technologies to prepare students for life after graduation.
+You will learn how cutting edge technology works and how to take advantage of it, receiving hands-on experience.
+The course covers technologies such as programming multicore processors, GPUs and the embedded microprocessor systems that enable mobile computing.

 This course will enable you to demonstrate a knowledge and understanding of the essential facts, concepts, principles, theories and practices relating to Computer Science.